FriendsOfCake/crud-json-api/docs/configuration/sorting.rst

 Single Field Sorting
 ^^^^^^^^^^^^^^^^^^^^

-To sort by a single field passing in in ascending order:
+To sort by a single field using ascending order:

 ``/currencies?sort=code``

-To sort in descending order:
+To sort descending:

 ``/currencies?sort=-code``